 Decorating a nursery has been one of the most fun projects I’ve ever taken on.
 It’s completely different than any other room I’ve ever done, and there’s just something so special about turning a room into something amazing for your kid!
 When we started off with this room, it wasn’t totally empty – it was being used as a reading room.

-We’ve talked a lot about the nursery so far as Corey and I have been slowly putting it together over the last several months.
-You can click here to see all of the posts about the nursery leading up to this…the “big reveal”!
+I’ve already shared a lot about the nursery so far as Corey and I have been slowly putting it together over the last several months.
+If you need to catch up, you can click here to see all of the posts leading up to this…the “big reveal”!

 You’ve already seen most of what’s been done in this room, but there are a few more updates that I haven’t shared, and I want to have one post with all the details and sources…so here it is!
 Get ready for a photo overload.

 When we first started this room, I don’t think I ever would have imagined it would end up here.
 It has ended up being a little more tranquil and neutral than we originally planned, but I kind of love that there is lots of room for more fun and color in the future as he gets older and the room turns more into a fun place to play and not just a place to sleep.

 My sister showed the animal prints hanging above the crib to me months ago and I fell head over heels in love (they’re by MissBojambo on Etsy) so she gave me a few prints for my shower.
 I’m completely obsessed with them.
 They have the perfect amount of quirk and color for the room, and I can’t stop staring at them.
 I paired them with some prints from PrintableWisdom on Etsy, and I love how it turned out.